mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 ## Non-Consecutive Windows

-The scenario when the lines are aggregated into words for two non-consecutive fixed one-minute windows.
+In this scenario lines are aggregated into words for two non-consecutive fixed one-minute windows.

 ```scala
 val DefaultWindowDuration = Duration.standardMinutes(1L)